apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Even the worst smartphone seems better than these new AI gadgets**
+**Panama election: Panamanians vote to elect new president**

-You can read more about it [here](http://9to5google.com/2024/05/05/ai-gadgets-versus-smartphone/).
+You can read more about it [here](https://apnews.com/article/panama-election-president-mulino-martinelli-a9954f8a3622885232771ffd51e69715).

 ## Requirements
 - Python 3.8